ajschumacher/ajschumacher.github.io/20160416-equivalences_between_tables_maps_graphs_and_sets/index.md

 | value_a_two | value_b_two |
 ```

-By _maps_, I mean data represented with [map][] data structures.
-Maps
+By _maps_, I mean data in [map][] data structures.
+Maps are also known
-are also known as associative arrays or dictionaries.
-In JavaScript
+as associative arrays or dictionaries.
+In JavaScript they're called
-they're called objects, and JavaScript Object Notation ([JSON][]) is a
+objects, and JavaScript Object Notation ([JSON][]) is a common format.
-common format for this type of data.

 [map]: https://en.wikipedia.org/wiki/Associative_array
 [JSON]: https://en.wikipedia.org/wiki/JSON